 And so he commented on the contract:

-"He didn't come for a loaf of bread, but he came of his own free will anyway".
+"He didn't come for a loaf of bread, but he came of his own will anyway".

 He later compared the German driver to Pelé and Andy Warhol, the best of football and contemporary art.
 1999 was a turning point at Maranello.
 After two world titles eluded at the last race, the feeling, on the day the new single-seater was launched, was that the season would be full of satisfaction.
 Always close to the Scuderia Ferrari, Agnelli intervenes with one of his lightning jokes:

-"It's twenty years since Ferrari won the World Championship, woe betide if it comes of age".
+"It's been twenty years since Ferrari has won the World Championship, woe betide if it comes of age".

 Victory in the Constructors' Championship and defeat in the Drivers' Championship arrived, conditioned by the accident to Michael Schumacher.
 2000 was the year of great joy.
 But also of the fear that the triumph still eludes.
 The Italian Grand Prix comes at a crucial moment.
 A week before the race, Montezemolo talks to Agnelli and asks him to visit the team.

-The Avvocato replies, and on 30 August he shows up at the Monza circuit, where Ferrari is testing, and conveys courage and comfort:
+The Lawyer replies, and on August 30 he shows up at the Monza circuit, where Ferrari is testing, and conveys courage and comfort:

 "I believe in victory, but if Ferrari loses we will reconfirm everyone".